 Looking for some creative hands-on learning experiences you can do from your kitchen table?
 Join the MIT Museum for our monthly series bringing making and tinkering programs from our Idea Hub makerspace straight to your home.
 We’ll be using everyday materials easily found in your home or your local store to build, create, tinker, and engineer.
 Activities are designed for families with children in grades 4 and up, teachers, and youth group leaders.

 We’re offering optional ways to explore certain topics with back-to-back weekly sessions that focus on different techniques.
 Try the first, then come back for the second and learn new skills.
 But no worries if you can’t make both.
 Each session will allow you to create a great project.

-We’ll be live every Thursday afternoon at 4:00 over Zoom, being playful with science, engineering, and design, while chatting with friends from the MIT community.
+Starting Summer 2021, we’ll be live the first Thursday of each month at 4:00 over Zoom, being playful with science, engineering, and design, while chatting with friends from the MIT community.
 And you’re invited to join the conversation while we all build together!
 The sessions will last 20-30 minutes.